 People with special needs

-We believe that everyone should have the same opportunity to participate in volunteer projects, get to know and learn about them.
-Are you a volunteer with specific needs, disability, fewer opportunities or other kind of disadvantage, or an organization that works with these groups?
-Contact us at email@example.com or by phone at +420 604 269 685 before registering for a project for consultation and selection of a suitable project.
-If necessary, we provide support in the selection of the project, we take care of all preparation for participation and planning the trip.
+We believe that everyone should have the same opportunity to participate in volunteer projects, and get to know and learn about them.
+Are you a volunteer with specific needs, disability, fewer opportunities or another kind of disadvantage, or an organization that works with these groups?
+Contact us at firstname.lastname@example.org or by phone at +420 604 269 685 before applying for a workcamp, for consultation and selection of a suitable project.
+If necessary, we provide support in the selection of the project, and we take care of all preparation for participation and planning of the trip.
 In some cases, we can provide at least partial financial coverage.
 Read more about the Volunteering for All program.